tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 2.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports (non-normative)

-**TODO: Review from here** seems some duplication with the above, and has error "Contexts", now renamed as "Data Quality Needs".
-Needs carefull review.
+**TODO: Review from here** Has some duplication with the above.

 The Fitness For Use Framework organizes data quality concepts into three core areas — Needs, Mechanisms, and Reports — which can be viewed as horizontal slices through the Framework (Veiga et al., 2017).

 **Data Quality Needs** begin with a `Use Case`, a formal description of a purpose for which data may be used.
-Each `Use Case` includes a set of `Policies`, which in turn relate to `Contexts`. `Contexts` (e.g., `ContextualizedCriterion`, `ContextualizedDimension`, `ContextualizedEnhancement`, `ContextualizedIssue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific Darwin Core terms), and the `Resource Type` the requirement applies to.
-A
-Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
+Each `Use Case` includes a set of `Policies`, which in turn relate to `Data Quality Needs`.
+The `Data Quality Needs` (i.e., `Validation`, `Measure`, `Amendment`, `Issue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific Darwin Core terms), and the `Resource Type` the requirement applies to.
+A Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
 The Tests described in this standard are formal specifications of such Needs for BDQ purposes.

 **Data Quality Mechanisms** are formal descriptions of software or other tools that implement the Tests.
 They execute the `Specifications` defined in the Needs layer.